-The average person takes between eight and 16 breaths per minute.
-Rapid shallow breathing, also called tachypnea, occurs when you take more breaths than normal in a given minute.
-When a person breathes rapidly, it is sometimes called hyperventilation.
-Both terms are used interchangeably, and may be brought on by anything from a lung infection to heart failure.
-This symptom should always be reported and treated promptly to prevent complications.
+The average person takes between 12 to 20 breaths per minute.
+Rapid, shallow breathing, also called tachypnea, occurs when you take more breaths than normal in a given minute.
+When a person breathes rapidly, it’s sometimes known as hyperventilation.
+Either term applies to this condition.
+Rapid, shallow breathing can be the result of anything from a lung infection to heart failure.
+You should always report this symptom to your doctor and get prompt treatment to prevent complications.

-Call 911 if you experience any of the following symptoms:
+Call 911 if you experience any of the following:

-- bluish/gray tint to the lips and gums
+- a bluish/gray tint to your skin, nails, lips, or gums

 - chest pain